Efficacy of simple continuum models for diverse granular intrusions

 For simplicity, the equations above are expressed in rigid-plastic form, where the flow rate is approximately all due to plastic flow.
-However, we also include a small elastic component which ensures that below the yield criterion the grains act like a linear-elastic solid.
+However, we also include a small elastic component which ensures that below the yield criterion the grainshave a well-defined solid constituive behavior.
 The model evolves the flow by solving the momentum balance equations, $\partial_{j}\sigma_{ij}+\rho g_i=\rho \dot{v}_i$.
-We also assume a constant friction coefficient between the granular continuum and solid-body surfaces.
+We also assume a constant friction coefficient {$\mu_f$} between the granular continuum and solid-body surfaces. {The internal friction value $\mu_s$ is often measured from the tangent of the angle of repose for the granular media or from a direct shear test\cite{taylor1948fundamentals}}.
 We refer to this model as the `Non-Dilatant Plasticity Model' (NDPM).
 We provide the input material properties used in various cases in the relevant sections.
 A basic implementation of this continuum modeling approach can be downloaded for Matlab \cite{agarwal2020}.